prometheus-operator/prometheus-operator/Documentation/user-guides/cluster-monitoring.md

       port: web
 ```

 The expression to match for selecting `ServiceMonitor`s here is that they must have a label which has a key called `k8s-apps`.
-If you look closely at all the `Service` objects described above they all have a label called `k8s-app` and their component name this allows to conveniently select them with `ServiceMonitor`s like so:
+If you look closely at all the `Service` objects described above they all have a label called `k8s-app` and their component name this allows to conveniently select them with `ServiceMonitor`s.

 [embedmd]:# (../../contrib/kube-prometheus/manifests/prometheus/prometheus-k8s-servicemonitors.yaml)
 ```yaml